Three Ways to Improve the Patient Journey

 A practice may have done a wonderful job with a patient, but in the days following treatment, elements of the patient’s lifestyle may lead to readmission.
 These might include diet and exercise, or their inability to pay for medication and rehabilitation.

 Additionally, there are growing financial incentives for practices to meet outcome standards.

 For example, the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) is a star rating system aimed at helping consumers find excellent care and at elevating quality healthcare facilities.
 According to research, practices with higher HCAHPS patient ratings have significantly higher net margins.

-That’s no surprise: a positive patient journey results in a greater collection rate from satisfied patients.
+It’s no surprise, a positive patient journey results in a greater collection rate from satisfied patients.
 It also improves patient retention.

 The single best way to do this is to improve the patient journey.
 It’s a matter of making every patient touchpoint a pleasant one.
 It’s a matter of creating a patient-centric system.

 Therefore, improving the patient journey is simple, but not always easy.
-Consider this: Research conducted by the Journal of Internal Medicine suggests that doctors spend an average of 11 seconds listening to patients.
+Consider this research conducted by the Journal of Internal Medicine.
+It suggests that doctors spend an average of 11 seconds listening to patients.
 It also suggests that this limited time is likely due to time constraints and physician burnout.

 So, it stands to reason that in order to improve the patient journey, time constraints and physician burnout need to be alleviated.